shounakshastri/shounakshastri.github.io/_Steganography/BasicStego.md

 2. Histogram Shifting
 3. JPEG Steganography

 These techniques form the foundation of all the subsequent advances in Stego algorithms.
 The code in this segment is written in Matlab using the Image Processing Toolbox (IPT).
 I have seen that many people are more comfortable with Python.
 The closest alternative to IPT in Python is the [OpenCV package](https://pypi.org/project/opencv-python/).
 Most of the syntax and functions are the same but with a Python flavour.
 Such as `i = i + 1` in Matlab is `i += 1` in Python and `imread()` in Matlab becomes `cv2.imread()`.
-So, translating the code to python would probably not be too complicated.
+So, translating the code to python should be quite straightforward.

 Another thing to note at this point is, we will generate the secret data randomly using the internal randomizer of Matlab.
 The reason for this is we usually never embed the secret data directly in the cover image.
 It is always encrypted first.
-Because, we need to have a security measure in place to protect our data in case our steganography fails.
+This is because we need to have a security measure in place to protect our data in case the steganography fails.
 So, we simulate this by generating random binary bits and use those as the secret data.

 ### LSB Replacement